jfriedly/foreign-currency/README.rst

 While the sen was historically one hundredth of a yen, and the rin was one thousandth of a yen, they were both removed from circulation in 1953.
 The 5 sen coin that I have was only minted in 1941-1942.

-Philippines
-'''''''''''
-From 1942-1945, Japan occupied the Philippines and distributed fiat banknotes.
-I have some, but these were considered illegal tender immediately following WWII.

 Macau
 '''''
 Macau is also spelled Macao, and since Natural Earth uses this name, I have its long name saved as "Macao".